lorenzopivetta/tango-kernel-followup/2019-11-15/Minutes.md

 In the cppTango project we would like to move to C++11/C++14.
 For this we would require newer minimum compiler versions.
 It would be interesting to hear which old OS versions still need to be supported.

+C++11 full support in gcc 4.8
+C++14 full support in gcc 5.0

+C++11 is a requirement for next year or so, C++14 is nice to have but can wait some time

 ### Require newer cmake version.
 As we move to more C++11 features, it would avoid a lot of additional work if we could use a newer cmake version which has the required checks builtin.